andronescumihai/AI-Agentic-Business-Orchestrator/README.md

 - **Separating reasoning from execution** — letting Claude decide *what* to do, while keeping every state-changing action (bookings, financial reads) gated by deterministic, testable code
-- **OAuth2 integration** — wiring a real Gmail inbox into an automated pipeline while keeping credentials strictly server-side and out of version control
+- **OAuth2 integration** — wiring a real Gmail inbox into an automated pipeline, verifying the full loop (read → classify → escalate → respond) against live email, while keeping credentials strictly server-side and out of version control
 - **Frontend restraint** — choosing a small set of motion/visual components deliberately, rather than maximizing visual effects at the cost of performance and clarity